AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/premium.md

         - *This method is janky.* No better way to put it - Ko-Fi was *not* meant to handle bot subscriptions, and so some workarounds have to be used.
 It's why the other method is recommended these days.
         - This method uses Paypal or Stripe, and can accept direct payment from banks because of it.
         - *This method requires you stay in my support server for Premium to keep working.*
+        - You can manage the subscription through [Ko-Fi](https://ko-fi.com) itself.

     1. Head over to [my Ko-Fi page](https://ko-fi.com/astreatss) and where it says "Support Astrea", you should see options to do either a one-time purchase or for a membership.
 Click on the membership tag, and proceed to join the "Realms Playerlist Premium" tier, setting up your payment source and all.